 Four amazing bloggers and I were invited to visit and tour one of Bigelow factories and it was quite an experience.
 It was amazing to see the whole process of tea making, from blending to packaging.
 It was very interesting to meet all the people responsible for each stage of the process, as well as to see how intricate the whole process really is.
 But the best part for me was the tea tasting and learning about tea itself.
 I never knew just how much was behind that little bag of tea that I steep in my cup every morning.

-Speaking of the incredible scent that surrounded me while we were going through the factory, I got inspired by Vanilla Chai tea to create a recipe.
+Walking through the factory, I got inspired by Vanilla Chai tea to create a recipe.
 I like to pour myself a cup of tea while working every day and while enjoying a cup of Vanilla Chai, I thought that it would be great in fresh baked, sweet bread.
 I was right!
 It was amazing and not just the taste.
 While the bread was baking, heavenly scent filled my entire apartment and it was all I could smell for a couple of days.

 Better than any scented candle!